horizontalsystems/Hodler.Swift/README.md

 This plugin can lock coins for `1 hour`, `1 month`, `half a year` and `1 year`.
 This is a limitation arising from the need of restoring those outputs using Simplified Payment Verification (SPV) `Bloom Filters`.
 Since each lock time generates different `P2SH` addresses, it wouldn't be possible to restore those outputs without knowing the exact lock time period in advance.
 So we generate 4 different addresses for each public key and use them in the bloom filters.

-### BTC amount

-We allow maximum 0.5 BTC to be locked.
-We assume that's an acceptable amount to be locked if done unintentionally.

 ## Prerequisites

 * Xcode 10.0+